kg4ydw/noacli/Readme.md

   View possibly growing output in a scrollable browser log (small output button)
-  Merge output from this and other commands into the merged log dock window
+  Merge output from this and other commands into the merged log dock window table
+  Attempt to parse the output as a table; designed to handle delimited text, fixed width tables, and large numbers of columns.

 Additionally, wrappers are activated by keyword somewhat like builtin commands and can be placed after the above output direction commands.